The House System at Bishop Stopford’s School

 |Coventry||St George’s||King Alfred’s||Temple’s||Waltham||Trinity|

-Our house system is important to our school and has been part of the life of our school since it opened in September 1967.
-When students join pour School at age 11, there are detailed conversations with primary schools and placement into Houses is carefully considered in the light of these conversations.
-In practice, most students with siblings at the School will join the House of their older brothers or sisters but occasionally parents or teachers may express their preference for another House.
+Our House System is important to our school and has been part of the life of our school since it opened in September 1967.
+When students join our school at age 11, there are detailed conversations with primary schools and placement into houses is carefully considered in the light of these conversations.
+In practice, most students with siblings at the School will join the House of their older brothers or sisters, but occasionally parents or teachers may express their preference for another house.

-As students almost invariably stay in the same House from age 11 to at least 16 or 18, there is an opportunity for House Staff to get to know them, and their families, very well indeed.
-This means that transition from primary schools is usually very smooth.
+As students almost invariably stay in the same House from age 11, to at least 16 or 18, there is an opportunity for House Staff to get to know them, and their families, very well indeed.
+This means that transition from primary school is usually very smooth.

 Each House also has a team of House Prefects.
 The importance and value placed upon our House prefects is very great indeed.
 Our students are keen to mature as individuals and to develop a sense of responsibility towards others within and beyond the School gates.
 House Prefects support other students in the Houses by activities such as:

 - Peer mentoring

 - Organising students to participate in House sporting and other competitions